clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/developer-workstation.rst

 *Developer Workstation* helps you find the :ref:`bundles-about` you need to start your |CL| development project.

 Before continuing, we recommend that you learn how to use :ref:`swupd <swupd-guide>`.
-Visit our :ref:`swupd-about` page to understand how |CL|
-simplifies software versioning in contrast to other Linux\* distributions.
+Visit our :ref:`swupd-about` page to understand how |CL| simplifies software versioning compared to other Linux\* distributions.

 Workstation Setup
 =================

 This guide helps you understand the minimum bundles required to get started.
 After installing them, you can add more bundles relevant to your use case.
-To run any process required for Clear Linux development, you may choose to add the large bundle :ref:`*os-clr-on-clr* <enable-user-space>`.
-However, given how many packages this bundle contains, you may instead want to deploy a leaner OS with only those bundles relevant to your project.
+To run any process required for Clear Linux development, you can add the large bundle :ref:`*os-clr-on-clr* <enable-user-space>`.
+However, given how many packages this bundle contains, you may want instead to deploy a leaner OS with only those bundles relevant to your project.
 Developer Workstation responds to this need.

 Use Table 1, *Clear Linux Developer Profiles*, to identify the *minimum required bundles* to get started developing based on your role or project.